-The Tech Nation report of 2016 found the average advertised salary in digital roles is just under £50,000, 36% higher than the national average.
-The advertised pay for such jobs grew by 13% between 2012 and 2015.
-Digital technology industries are growing 32% faster than the average for businesses in other sectors, according to the report, and have a combined annual turnover of £161bn.
-The tech economy accounts for nearly 1.6m jobs and is also creating highly paid opportunities.
+The Tech Nation report of 2016 found the average salary advertising digital roles was nearly £50,000, which is 36% above than the UK national average.
+The advertised income for these jobs grew by 13% between 2012 and 2015.
+According to the report, digital technology industries have a combined annual turnover of £161bn, increasing 32% quicker than the average within other business sectors.
+In fact, the tech economy now accounts for a significant number of UK jobs – nearly 1.6m – with many of these being highly paid opportunities.

 Earn a degree of lasting importance

 As computer technology continues to advance, the demand for graduates with a qualification related to computing and IT will only increase.
-The careers that are directly associated with a qualification in computing and information technology include data analyst, database administrator, games developer, IT consultant, SEO specialist, software engineer, and UX analyst.
-It was also has many other useful applications such as secondary school teacher, web content manager, network engineer, to name but a few.
+IT careers that are directly associated with a qualification in computing and information technology include data analyst, database administrator, games developer, IT consultant, SEO specialist, software engineer, and UX analyst.
+These qualifications also have many other useful applications such as secondary school teacher, web content manager, and network engineer to name but a few.

 Career adaptability and transferable skills

 A degree in Computing or IT offers many options in the job market.
 This is due to the fact that IT graduates possess skills suitable for many different roles across multiple industries throughout their careers.
 Many employers prefer graduates with IT and computing degrees as they will possess specific skills such as technical insight, problem solving, decision-making, and project management, all of which can be applied to different levels of an organisation.

 Skills and abilities:Technical creativity and programming skills, with problem-solving ability.
 Strong communication skills and patience, able to convey information to non-technical colleagues.
 An understanding of business practices, constraints, and necessity to cope under pressure.